ocornut/imgui/README.md

 No specific build process is required.
 You can add the .cpp files to your project or #include them from an existing file.

+### Usage

 Your code passes mouse/keyboard inputs and settings to Dear ImGui (see example applications for more details).
-After Dear ImGui is setup, you can use it like in this example:
+After Dear ImGui is setup, you can use it from anywhere in your code:

 ```cpp
 // C++ code